 Cyclobenzaprine is an antidepressant drug when taken relieves muscle spasms and other musculoskeletal conditions.
 It will be of interest to note that cyclobenzaprine can be absorbed within a few hours of intake into different body parts and detected in urine, blood, hair, and saliva.
-This article focuses on how long does Flexeril stay in your urine, blood, hair, and saliva, as well as variables that can affect how long it stays in the system and how to get it out of the body faster.
+This article focuses on how long does Flexeril stay in the urine, blood, hair, and saliva, as well as variables that can affect how long it stays in the system and how to get it out of the body faster.

 Cyclobenzaprine half-life is averagely eighteen hours (18 hours) and is known to have a longer half-life than most drugs before leaving the body.
 For those whose systems are accommodating, it will stay longer in their body for about 8 days.
 Those whose body system can’t tolerate it for a long time will keep it for only 4-5 days, which is the average elimination period.
 How long does Flexeril last?
 Keep reading below!